wp-plugins/symbiostock/readme.txt

 [Symbiostock](http://www.symbiostock.org/ "Symbiostock - Sell your images!") is a free, fully-featured WordPress plugin that works hand in hand with WooCommerce to offer a complete ecommerce platform for you to sell your visual media, whether it be photographs, illustrations or vectors.

-**Symbiostock is compatibile up to version 2.3.13 of WooCommerce.
-Compatibility with higher version of WooCommerce is not currently supported.
+**Symbiostock is compatible up to version 2.3.13 of WooCommerce.
+Compatibility with higher versions of WooCommerce is not currently supported.
 Download it
 [here](https://downloads.wordpress.org/plugin/woocommerce.2.3.13.zip).**

 **Please note that all support is performed on Symbiostock.org in our [forums](http://www.symbiostock.org/forums "Symbiostock Forums").
 Queries in the support forum here may or may not be answered.**